David R. Beck, Knifesmith LLC

 penetration.

-D. Saw Teeth: "Swiss Army" type staggered tooth design is
+(D) Saw Teeth: "Swiss Army" type staggered tooth design is

 self-cleaning & aggressive cutting on both the pull & push

 stroke.
-Used for cutting square notches, or tilt at a 45 degree
+Used for cutting square notches, or tilt at a 45 degree angle to cut "V" grooves (both used for traps & snares).

 Downward angle enables sawing square & "V" grooves on